-Fondly referred to as the Grand Dame of Chowringhee, The Oberoi Grand has been an icon on the landscape of Kolkata for more than a century; with a reputation for taking care of its guests like no other.
+Fondly referred to as the Grand Dame of Chowringhee, our 5 star hotel: The Oberoi Grand has been an icon on the landscape of Kolkata for more than a century; with a reputation for taking care of its guests that befits the best hotel in Kolkata.

 The sense of calm that pervades the outdoor space is carried into the classically appointed rooms and suites that encircle the courtyard.
 Fine dining spaces, grand banqueting venues, a business centre and a spa ensure that all your needs are covered.

 The Oberoi Grand, 15 Jawaharlal Nehru Road, Kolkata 700013, India

 Kolkata, the capital city of the state of West Bengal, is a thriving port city that presents a daily festival of human existence.
 It also serves as an important gateway to the Eastern and North Eastern regions of India.

 The Oberoi Grand is located in the central business district of Chowringhee, near many popular cultural landmarks and shopping destinations.

 Our rooms and suites have been thoughtfully designed for business and leisure travellers to Kolkata; with classic furnishings, heritage style design features, modern technologies and 24 hour services.

 Choose from our all day international fine dining restaurant,

 Thai speciality dining space or our elegant bar.